 Elders encourage and promote understanding and respect for Indigenous perspectives, culture, and values.

-The Elders' in Residence dedicate the majority of their time supporting and encouraging Aboriginal students and providing a cultural connection to them on their journey.
+The Elders' in Residence dedicate the majority of their time supporting and encouraging Indigenous students and providing a cultural connection to them on their journey.
 They are also available to students, their families, and JIBC’s faculty and staff.

 Fall and Spring schedule - see Events for details.

 Please email email@example.com if you would like to set up a confidential one-on-one session in the Elders room, a classroom visit, or any other appointment.

 An elder is an older Indigenous person who adopts the role of a surrogate grandmother or grandfather.
 Elders possess a wealth of knowledge and life experiences with specific expertise in an Indigenous culture that they are eager to share with the younger generations.